Call date: 2010

 Employment: In the Employment Tribunal, Catherine appears for both claimants and respondents, and undertakes all types of employment work, from preliminary hearings through to multi-day final hearings.
 In particular, she has experience of unfair dismissal claims (including constructive dismissal), discrimination claims, whistleblowing, holiday pay and National Minimum Wage Act appeals.
 In 2016, she won a ten-day whistleblowing case in which she defended a school against numerous allegations; and recently she was successful in a six-day constructive dismissal claim for a senior director client in a hard-fought battle where the respondent was represented by Queen’s Counsel.
 She has also successfully represented claimants seeking backdated holiday pay following the Bear Scotland judgment.
-She is instructed to represent a major hotel chain in an eight-day race discrimination case in autumn 2016.

 Catherine is the editor of the Ely Place Chambers’ Employment Update newsletter, which appears in spring and autumn.